X

 Bio

 Eliza Squibb uses textile design to bridge the worlds of art and science.
-Collaborating with a wide range of professionals in health and research communities, artists, and artisans, Eliza creates textile patterns that communicate health information specifically for communities with low-literacy or language barriers that prevent equitable healthcare access.
-Eliza’s textile patterns have been funded by grants and used for communication and public outreach during community-based public health campaigns in West Africa.
+Collaborating with healthcare providers, artists, and artisans, Eliza creates textile patterns that communicate health information for populations with low literacy or language barriers that prevent equitable healthcare access.
+Eliza’s textile patterns have been funded by grants, including two Grand Challenge Exploration grants from the Bill & Melinda Gates Foundation, and her designs have been used in health campaigns in West Africa to promote maternal and infant health.

 Professional Interests & Expertise